graphile/crystal/postgraphile/website/postgraphile/behavior.md

 - `resource:delete` - can delete a record in this resource
 - `resource:list` - "list" field for a resource at any level
 - `resource:connection` - "connection" field for a resource at any level
+- `resource:list:filter` - can we filter this resource's results (when represented as a list)?
+- `resource:connection:filter` - can we filter this resource's results (when represented as a connection)?
+- `resource:aggregates` - does this resource support aggregates across its attributes (i.e. does the `aggregates` field get added to connections)
+- `resource:groupedAggregates` - does this resource support grouped aggregates across its attributes (i.e. does the `groupedAggregates` field get added to connections)
+- `resource:groupedAggregates:having` - can groupedAggregates on this resource have a 'having' clause?
+- `sum:resource:groupedAggregates:having` - can groupedAggregates on this resource have a 'having' clause that uses the 'sum' aggregate?
+- `sum:resource:aggregates` - does this resource support 'sum' aggregates across its attributes (replace 'sum' with the aggregate id you care about) (i.e. does the `sum` field get added within the `aggregates` field on connections?)
 - `constraint:resource:update` - can update a record by this constraint
 - `constraint:resource:delete` - can delete a record by this constraint
 - `nodeId:resource:update` - can update a record by its NodeID